-- a. non-invasive monitors examples may include: transcutaneous O2 and CO2, end-tidal CO2, pulse oximetry, ventilatory parameters, blood pressure - b. invasive monitoring examples may include: hemodynamics, ventilatory parameters - c. comprehensive patient history examples may include: patient charts, co-morbidities, patient and family interview, shift reports - d. relevant diagnostic results examples may include: diagnostic imaging, laboratory, pulmonary function, sleep studies, ECG, walking oximetry test
+- a. non-invasive monitors including, but not limited to: transcutaneous O_2 and CO_2 , end-tidal CO_2 , pulse oximetry, ventilatory parameters, blood pressure - b. invasive monitoring including, but not limited to: hemodynamics, ventilatory parameters - c. comprehensive patient history: patient charts, co-morbidities, patient and family interview, shift reports - d. relevant diagnostic results including, but not limited to: diagnostic imaging, laboratory, pulmonary function, sleep studies, ECG, walking oximetry test

-- the differences between objective and subjective data and between signs and symptoms - normal and abnormal findings related to head to toe inspection, palpation, percussion (if applicable) and auscultation (examples: respiratory pattern and rate, digital clubbing, level of consciousness, cyanosis) - appropriate sites used to assess pulse and blood pressure - normal and abnormal values related to pulse and blood pressure - non-invasive blood pressure measurement using both manual and automatic techniques - the technical and clinical characteristics of a normal and abnormal chest radiograph - correct position of an artificial airway device on a chest radiograph - the abnormalities in a chest radiograph in common diseases/disorders - · pulmonary imaging techniques (examples: computed tomography, magnetic resonance imaging and angiography, ultrasound) - normal and abnormal findings measures obtained from non-invasive monitoring - the appropriate application sites for non-invasive monitoring - · the applications, indications and contraindications of each intervention, procedure or medication given to the patient - the complications of the interventions, procedures or medication and their corrective action
+- the differences between objective and subjective data and between signs and symptoms - normal and abnormal findings related to head to toe inspection, palpation, percussion (if applicable) and auscultation (examples: respiratory pattern and rate, digital clubbing, level of consciousness, cyanosis) - appropriate sites used to assess pulse and blood pressure - normal and abnormal values related to pulse and blood pressure - non-invasive blood pressure measurement using both manual and automatic techniques - the technical and clinical characteristics of a normal and abnormal chest radiograph - correct position of an artificial airway device on a chest radiograph - the abnormalities in a chest radiograph in common diseases/disorders - pulmonary imaging techniques (examples: computed tomography, magnetic resonance imaging and angiography, ultrasound) - normal and abnormal findings measures obtained from non-invasive monitoring - the appropriate application sites for non-invasive monitoring - the applications, indications and contraindications of each intervention, procedure or medication given to the patient - the complications of the interventions, procedures or medication and their corrective action